 Logitech F710 Wireless Gamepad:

-At $40 on Amazon, I just can't recommend the Logitech F710 over the wireless Xbox 360 controller, which is only $5 more.
+I just can't recommend the Logitech F710 over the wireless Xbox 360 controller, which is only slightly more expensive.
 Aside from the batteries making it heavier, it's almost identical to the F310.
 It's not as comfortable as the Xbox 360 controller, and the triggers are small, shallow, and again, have too much resistance.

 Mad Catz C.T.R.L.R.:

 However, there is the Mad Catz Pro Controller for Xbox 360.
 It's not the one marketed for PC gaming, though as an Xbox 360 controller, it should work fine on PC—actually, it should work a lot better than the C.T.R.L.R. controller.
-It's the most expensive controller on this list at $80, but with that you get something unique: the analog stick and d-pad can be swapped.
+It's expensive, but with that you get something unique: the analog stick and d-pad can be swapped.
 That's great, but unfortunately I wasn't able to test it this time around.
 Once I have one in, I'll put it through its paces.

 This is a popular, well-reviewed third-party Xbox 360 controller, but I haven't found much to like about it.
 One of its big draws are two extra bumpers, which mean you can do most of the things you need to in a shooter without lifting your thumbs off the analog sticks.
 But that's why we have keyboards, and when you ignore the extra buttons and novel LED screen, it's a more angular Xbox 360 controller with clicker triggers (which are a little better), awkward bumpers, and individual d-pad buttons that feel designed for supplementary actions more than precise platforming control.
 The face buttons are my biggest issue: they barely depress and do so with a weak, pitchy click that makes me cringe the way finger nails on a chalk board do.